America Zarigani

 America Zarigani (アメリカザリガニ) is a Japanese comedy duo formed in 1994 by Tetsuya Yanagihara (born September 1, 1972) and Yoshiyuki Hirai (born March 12, 1973).

 They are a manzai group and perform in the Kansai dialect.

 Origins

 America Zarigani started out as a theatrical troupe but became a comedic duo composed of just Hirai and Yanagihara after the other members left.

-Current Members
+Current members

 Tetsuya Yanagihara

 In addition to performing in America Zarigani, Yanagihara works as a voice actor.
-He has voice-acted in animes like My Instant Death Ability Is So Overpowered.
+He has voice-acted in anime like My Instant Death Ability Is So Overpowered.

 Yoshiyuki Hirai

 Hirai attended Osaka Designer's College, with the intention to pursue a career in the video games industry, but started performing comedy after being recommended by a friend.
 In addition to performing in America Zarigani, Hirai has also written video games including Weapon Shop de Omasse, and the flash anime Aka-chan.
-He has also voice-acted in the animes Inzauma Eleven and Prince of Tennis.
+He has also voice-acted in the anime Inzauma Eleven and Prince of Tennis.

+Both are natives of Hirakata City, Osaka Prefecture, and are classmates in middle and high school.